bwya77/O365-Admin-Center/README.md

 ####Prerequisites

 You can use the following versions of Windows:
-Windows 10
+-Windows 10
-Windows 8 or Windows 8.1
+-Windows 8 or Windows 8.1
-Windows Server 2012 or Windows Server 2012 R2
+-Windows Server 2012 or Windows Server 2012 R2
-Windows 7 Service Pack 1 (SP1)*
+-Windows 7 Service Pack 1 (SP1)*
-Windows Server 2008 R2 SP1*
+-Windows Server 2008 R2 SP1*

 You need to install the Microsoft.NET Framework 4.5 or later and then either the Windows Management Framework 3.0 or the Windows Management Framework 4.0.